Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   This is a one-shot identifier, invalidated after the first use.
 The expected usage is when details for the resource and authorization are negotiated over a separate connection first, and then the session ID is used here alone.

 - t: Type specifies the purpose of the connection.
-Several standard types are defined, but users may extend the use:
+Several standard types are defined:
   - stream (default, if not specified): for exchanging the user-specified payload for an application-defined purpose,
-  - file: for transmitting a file, where r is the filename,
+  - file: for transmitting a file where r is the filename,
   - auth: for exchanging sensible data.
 The r value states its purpose.
-No specific possible values for that are known so far (FUTURE USE).
+No specific possible values for that are known so far (for future use).

 - m: Mode expected for this connection:
-  - request (default): the caller wants to receive the stream,
+  - request (default): the caller wants to receive the stream data,
   - publish: the caller wants to send the stream data,
   - bidirectional: bidirectional data exchange is expected.